WebOrigami/docs/src/content/concepts/tutorial.md

 ## Formulas can extract data

-You can use slash-separated paths to extract information out of a tree like a file system folder or the hierarchical team data.
+You can use slash-separated paths to extract information out of a tree, whether it's a file system folder or hierarchical data like your team information.

 **Example:** The following defines a virtual file whose value will be the location of the third team member.
 (Array indexes start with zero.)